Tiberiu Popoviciu is one of the greatest Romanian mathematicians. [acad. C. Iacob – link soon]

 He became corresponding member of the Romanian Academy in 1948, at 42 years age, and full member of the Romanian Academy 13 years later.

-He has obtained some important, deep results, from various fields of Mathematics (Numerical Analysis, Approximation Theory, Mathematical Analysis, Algebra): he
+He has obtained some important, deep results, from various fields of Mathematics (Numerical Analysis, Approximation Theory, Mathematical Analysis, Algebra): he introduced/obtained

-- introduced for the first time (in 1934), the B-spline functions on nonuniform grids (as acknowledged in a paper by C. de Boor and A. Pinkus) and deeply studied them, obtaining the (now called) Marsden recurrence identity from 1970, and the (now called) Boehm’s knot insertion formula, from 1980;
+- he introduced for the first time (in 1934), the B-spline functions on nonuniform grids (as acknowledged in a paper by C. de Boor and A. Pinkus) and deeply studied them, obtaining the (now called) Marsden recurrence identity from 1970, and the (now called) Boehm’s knot insertion formula, from 1980;

-- introduced for the first time (1941) the cardinal spline interpolation on arbitrary knots, as acknowledged by I.J.
+- he introduced for the first time (1941) the cardinal spline interpolation on arbitrary knots, as acknowledged by I.J.
 Schoenberg himself, in a paper from 1968: “In Popoviciu uses spline functions directly for the purpose for which they are so eminently suited: the approximation of functions.
 He introduces spline functions of degree n with arbitrary knots…”

-- used for the first time the modulus of continuity for obtaining estimations for the remainders in approximation formulas (1937);
+- he used for the first time the modulus of continuity for obtaining estimations for the remainders in approximation formulas (1937);

-- obtained early contributions to the test functions criterion for the convergence of linear positive operators (1950) – some call it the Bohman-Korovkin-Popoviciu theorem;
+- he obtained early contributions to the test functions criterion for the convergence of linear positive operators (1950) – some call it the Bohman-Korovkin-Popoviciu theorem;

 - (to be completed)